|

 Veterans LCI page on the chapter website, or email:

-Join the Business Analysis LCI: Are you interested in working with thought leaders in Business Analysis (BA)?
-We are looking to (re)establish a Business Analysis LCI within the Chapter in 2025.
+VeteransInfo@pminj.org Join the Business Analysis LCI: Are you interested in working with thought leaders in Business Analysis (BA)?
+We are looking to (re)establish a Business Analysis LCI within the Chapter.
 You will join a forum to share common interests and challenges, share experiences, techniques, ways of working, and trends within Business Analysis.
 There will be opportunities to network and build relationships with business analysis leaders and PMINJ members with similar interests to your BA career objectives.
-Gain experience with knowledge sharing content such as meeting/event presentations by actively participating and contributing in the BA LCI meetings.
-Join this LCI and work with the team lead to organize content on Business Analysis topics.
-Contact: Jonathan.Rice@pminj.org Toastmasters: Meetups:
+Gain experience with knowledge sharing content such as meeting/event presentations by actively participating and contributing to the BA LCI meetings.
+Join this LCI and work with the team leader to organize content on Business Analysis topics.
+Volunteering:

-These events are the perfect way to connect with
+2026.
+Meetup events are the perfect way to connect

 |